jsndz/Dept-Emp/Sequelize.md

 sh
 Copy code
-npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string This creates a new model file in the models folder and a new migration file in the migrations folder.
+npx sequelize-cli model:generate --name Department --attributes DID:string,Name:string npx sequelize-cli model:generate --name Department --attributes EID:string,Name:string,Salary:int,DID:string This creates a new model file in the models folder and a new migration file in the migrations folder.

 Run migrations: